noelalfaro/crewmates/readme.md

 Submitted by: Noel Alfaro

 Create your own, edit & delete others, or view the gallery of all the crewmates currently in the database.
-This project uses react-router-dom and the supabase database to allow users to view different pages where they can view and add their own crewmates to the database.
+This project uses react-router-dom and the supabase database & API to allow users to view different pages where they can view, edit, and create their own crewmates to the database.

-Time spent: **4** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features